docksal/docksal/docs/content/core/volumes.md

 ### none

 Advanced option.
-With this option host files are made accessible to VM like in a bind mount, but after that container does not access them directly via bind, nor files are copied over.
+With this option, host files are made accessible to the VM like in a bind mount, but after that containers do not access them directly via bind, nor files are copied over.
 You would have to copy files into container and back manually.

-Combined with [VSCode IDE](/tools/ide/) this option can provide a way of provisioning instant blank development environments with the best performance and consistency for Mac and Windows.
+Combined with [VSCode IDE](/tools/ide/), this option can provide a way of provisioning instant blank development environments with the best performance and consistency for Mac and Windows.
 The only added cost is having to stick with a browser-based IDE and terminal for file operations.